ajkamel/ajkamel/README.md

 ## 👋 Introduction

 Hi there!
 I'm Ash Kamel, an engineering leader at GitHub.
 I've spent over a decade scaling complex systems and building high-performing engineering teams across companies like Zip Co, SoulCycle, and various startups.
 I created this document to give you insight into how I operate, what you can expect from me, and what I believe makes teams successful.

 This is a living document that will evolve as I learn and grow.
 Please don't hesitate to ask questions or provide feedback!

 ## 🧭 My Leadership Philosophy

 ### No Surprises

 One of my core principles is avoiding surprises—both for you and for me.
 I believe in transparent, proactive communication that allows us to navigate challenges together before they become problems.

 ### First Principles Thinking

 I value solving problems from first principles rather than relying solely on established patterns.
 This means questioning assumptions and being open to innovative approaches when the situation calls for it.

 ### Balanced Growth

 I believe the best teams balance immediate delivery with long-term growth.
 Technical excellence matters, but it should serve our users and business goals rather than being pursued for its own sake.

 ### Iteration Over Perfection

 I believe in shipping early and learning quickly.
 Perfect is the enemy of good, and we often learn more from real feedback than from theoretical discussions.
 I encourage incremental changes that reduce risk and accelerate our collective learning.

 ## 💼 How I Work

-### Communication Style
+### Communication & Decision Making

-- I tend to be direct but considerate
-- I prefer written communication for complex topics that require thought
+- I communicate directly but thoughtfully, preferring written format for complex topics
-- For urgent matters, don't hesitate to ping me directly
-- I try to respond to messages within 4 hours during working hours
+- For urgent matters, please reach out directly (I aim to respond within 4 hours during work hours)

-### Decision Making
-From my experience launching new markets at Quadpay and driving cross-functional projects at Zip, I've developed a framework for decision-making that considers:

-- Impact (business, user, technical)
-- Urgency
-- Recoverability
-- Who needs to be involved
+- My decision-making weighs impact, urgency, recoverability, and stakeholder input

-When time permits, I aim for consensus; when urgency dictates, I'll make decisive calls while communicating my reasoning.
+- When time permits, I seek consensus; when needed, I'll make the call and explain my reasoning

 ### Meeting Philosophy

-I believe meetings should have clear purposes:
+- I value focused meetings with clear agendas and outcomes

-- Decision-making
-- Collaborative problem-solving
-- Alignment and information sharing

-I'm not a fan of status update meetings that could be handled asynchronously (outside of team bonding/demo type gatherings).
-Every meeting should have an agenda and end with clear next steps.
+- Every meeting should serve a specific purpose: decisions, problem-solving, or alignment
+- Status updates belong in documentation, not meetings (team demos and bonding are exceptions)

 ## 🤝 What You Can Expect From Me